junxit/us-congress-bills-110/bill.md

 ## § 12.
 Technical and conforming amendments

-- **(a)** *Part heading* The heading of part V of the Foreign Assistance Act of 1961 is amended by striking “tropical forests” and inserting “forests or coral reefs or associated coastal marine ecosystems”.
+- **(a)** *Part heading* The heading of part V of the Foreign Assistance Act of 1961 is amended by striking “tropical forests” and inserting “tropical forests or coral reefs or associated coastal marine ecosystems”.
 - **(b)** *Short title*
   - **(1)** *Amendment* Section 801 of the Tropical Forest Conservation Act of 1998 (22 U.S.C.
-2151 note) is amended by striking “Tropical Forest Conservation Act of 1998” and inserting “Forest and Coral Conservation Act of 2007”.
+2151 note) is amended by striking “Tropical Forest Conservation Act of 1998” and inserting “Tropical Forest and Coral Conservation Act of 2007”.
-  - **(2)** *References* Any reference in a law, regulation, document, or other record of the United States to the Tropical Forest Conservation Act of 1998 shall be deemed to be a reference to the Forest and Coral Conservation Act of 2007.
+  - **(2)** *References* Any reference in a law, regulation, document, or other record of the United States to the Tropical Forest Conservation Act of 1998 shall be deemed to be a reference to the Tropical Forest and Coral Conservation Act of 2007.
-  - **(3)** *Availability of unobligated or unexpended funds* Amounts appropriated to carry out the Tropical Forest Conservation Act of 1998 (as in effect on the day before the date of the enactment of this Act) that are unobligated or unexpended as of the date of the enactment of this Act may be used to carry out the Forest and Coral Conservation Act of 2007.
+  - **(3)** *Availability of unobligated or unexpended funds* Amounts appropriated to carry out the Tropical Forest Conservation Act of 1998 (as in effect on the day before the date of the enactment of this Act) that are unobligated or unexpended as of the date of the enactment of this Act may be used to carry out the Tropical Forest and Coral Conservation Act of 2007.
 - **(c)** *Redesignation* Part V of the Foreign Assistance Act of 1961 (22 U.S.C.
 2431 et seq.) is amended by redesignating sections 812 and 813 as sections 811 and 812, respectively.
 - **(d)** *Other amendments* Section 703(a)(5) of the Foreign Assistance Act of 1961 (22 U.S.C.
 2430b(a)(5)) is amended—
   - **(1)** in the matter preceding subparagraph (A), by striking “or, as appropriate in exceptional circumstances,” and inserting “or”; and
-  - **(2)** in subparagraph (A), by striking “or in exceptional circumstances, a Fund monitored program or its equivalent,” and inserting “or a Fund monitored program, or is implementing sound macroeconomic policies,”.
+  - **(2)** in subparagraph (A), by striking “or an arrangement under the structural adjustment facility or enhanced structural adjustment facility, or in exceptional circumstances, a Fund monitored program or its equivalent,” and inserting “an arrangement under the structural adjustment facility or enhanced structural adjustment facility, a Fund monitored program, or is implementing sound macroeconomic policies,”.